-USD/JPY: Will 140 Give Way? – OCBC
+USD/JPY: Will 140 give way? – OCBC

-USD/JPY fell, driven by decline in the USD leg as expectations for larger Fed cut returned to the table, and was last seen at 140.70, OCBC’s FX analysts Frances Cheung and Christopher Wong note.
+USD/JPY continued to trade downwards.
+Pair was last seen at 140.22, OCBC’s FX strategists Frances Cheung and Christopher Wong note.

 Bias to the downside